spannercidemo/spanner-examples/README.md

 os.environ['DB_NAME']
 os.environ['ACCESS_TOKEN']
 ```
+Do not forget to set the declared project's environment variables to your [.spannerci.yml](#configuration-with-spannerciyml) file.

 Spanner supports a number of pre-defined environment variables, that are either mandatory to use some of the Spanner builders and OTA update methods or just convenient.
 All Spanner environment variables start with the `SPN_` prefix.
 Please contact us to get a full list of the Spanner pre-defined environment variables.